lostatseajoshua/SwiftExpression/README.md

 [![Build Status](https://travis-ci.org/lostatseajoshua/SwiftExpression.svg?branch=master)](https://travis-ci.org/lostatseajoshua/SwiftExpression) [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/lostatseajoshua/SwiftExpression)
 # SwiftExpression
 Swift Expression is a Regex framework built with Swift to make it easier to work with NSRegularExpression.
-The framework provides low overhead to work with pattern mathcing.
+The framework provides low overhead to work with pattern matching.

 ## Motivation
 There is not a native Regex implemenation in Swift or Objective-C as there is in other languages such as javascript or ruby.
 This framework's goal is to make it easier to work with Regex in a "Swifty" way.
 The framework is built on NSRegularExpression with just easy to call methods and easy objects to work with.
 To feel as native as possible the Swift `String` type has been extended with new methods for Regex.